 All communications within Aurelius use end-to-end Transport Layer Security cryptographic protocols.
 All data is encrypted and protected all the way from your browser, to our servers, to our databases and back again.
 This encryption protocol is used to safeguard your sensitive personal information, including your credit card number during online transactions.
 There are no communications that are ever sent in plain text.
+Additionally we serve all our apps over HTTP/2.

 We use a PCI compliant payment processor Stripe for encrypting and processing credit card payments, and all transactions are completed in a PCI compliant manner.
 Aurelius never stores your payment information and all information is sent to Stripe using TLS encryption.